-In 2016, LINC and a consortium of partners kicked off the USAID Sustainable WASH Systems (SWS) initiative, a $15.3 million effort to develop, test and document high-potential approaches to engaging local WASH systems across multiple countries and contexts.
+In 2016, LINC and a consortium of partners kicked off the USAID Sustainable WASH Systems (SWS) Learning Partnership, a $15.3 million effort to develop, test and document high-potential approaches to engaging local WASH systems across multiple countries and contexts.
 In Cambodia, LINC is working with WaterSHED Asia to facilitate a multi-year collective impact initiative to embed systems-based design, monitoring and evaluation practices into Cambodia’s water and sanitation sector.
 In Ethiopia and Uganda, LINC is conducting multiple Organizational Network Analyses (ONAs) alongside partners IRC Netherlands and Tetra Tech to facilitate local Learning Alliances to understand local water and sanitation networks.
 Go to project page.

 The Strategic Program for Analyzing Complexity and Evaluating Systems (SPACES MERL) project is an activity funded by USAID’s Global Development Lab and the Bureau for Policy, Planning and Learning (PPL) as part of the Monitoring, Evaluation, Research and Learning Innovations Program (MERLIN).
 This three-year activity leverages a suite of systems analytical tools and methodologies, including Social Network Analysis, systems mapping, modelling and qualitative approaches.
 The activity is being implemented from 2015 to 2018 by a consortium of organizations with expertise in systems and complexity, including the Global Obesity Prevention Center (GOPC) at Johns Hopkins University (Prime), Global Knowledge Initiative (GKI), LINC and Resilient Africa Network (RAN).
 Go to project page.